-We exist to fund, support, and promote economic ideas and metrics that to go beyond neoliberalism and GDP and focus on the development of data-driven private sector policy recommendations.
+We exist to fund, support, and promote economic ideas and metrics that go beyond supply and demand side paradigms to develop data-driven market-side models and policy recommendations.
 Our vision is to evolve economics to embrace change as quickly and vibrantly as the society to which the field is responsible.
 We believe that economics should be an empowering observation of society and not a restraint upon society.
 We are a privately funded non-profit research institute.

 Vinny Tafuro, Economist & Author